 During his 23 years at Azusa Pacific University, he served as founding Dean of the School of Music and director of the University Choir and Orchestra.
 Under his direction the APU choir performed with the Los Angeles Philharmonic in the Disney Symphonic Spectacular at the Hollywood Bowl and performed and recorded with the Cincinnati Pops Orchestra.
 Two of their Christmas programs were televised by K-NBC and nominated for Emmy awards.
 Dr. Bonner completed more than 40 recordings with the University Choir during his 15 years as their director.
 One of these recordings was the Dove-Award-winning musical “Exaltation”.In 1989 Dr. Bonner was the first American to conduct at the International Church Music Festival in Oberammergau, Germany, sharing the podium with Sir David Willcocks of Great Britain.
 From 1991 through 1994 he conducted the 2,000 voices and orchestra of the Disneyland Christmas Candlelight Procession.

 Dr. Bonner is founder of The Bonner Institute for the Advancement of Choral Music.
 He has trained over 800 conductors in his conducting workshops and touched the lives of thousands of church and school musicians through his choral workshops.
 Out of his love for the grand tradition of choral music, he formed the Gary Bonner Singers.In April 2006 he received MusiCalifornia’s Ray Devries Church Music Ministry Award which recognized his lifetime contribution to choral music both throughout the United States and internationally.
-The Board of Trustees of California Baptist University awarded him the Outstanding Professor Award in May 2010.He and his wife, Dr. Patricia Bonner, Professor Emeritus at Azusa Pacific University, have been married for 59 years and have three children and six grandchildren.
+The Board of Trustees of California Baptist University awarded him the Outstanding Professor Award in May 2010.He and his wife, Dr. Patricia Bonner, Former Dean of the School of Education and Behavioral Studies and Professor Emeritus at Azusa Pacific University, have been married for 60 years and have three children and six grandchildren.